inclusive-design/big-idea-feedback-post-plugin/README.md

 Registered users can be given this new role via the Users menu in the dashboard.

-If you have an existing role you would rather use (i.e. you want to use the default 'Subscriber' instead), you can make that change by editing the `feedback-post-settings.php` file.
+If you have an existing role you would rather use (i.e. you want to use the default 'Subscriber' instead), you can make that change by editing the `feedback-post-strings.php` file.
 See [Customization](#customization) below.

 <a name="feedback_archive_link"></a>
 ## Add a link to the feedback archive to your site